anaclumos/pHash/README.md

 ## Installation Names

-By default, `make install` installs the package`s commands under `/usr/local/bin`, include files under `/usr/local/include`, etc.  You can specify an installation prefix other than `/usr/local`by giving`configure`the option`--prefix=PREFIX`.
+By default, `make install` installs the package's commands under `/usr/local/bin`, include files under `/usr/local/include`, etc. You can specify an installation prefix other than `/usr/local`by giving`configure`the option`--prefix=PREFIX`.

 You can specify separate installation prefixes for